ChihLi/chihli.github.io/_pages/portfolio.md

 {% capture figp %}
 **Regression with Functional Inputs: When the Input is a Curve**

-In many scientific problems — they can be entire functions.
+In many scientific problems, inputs are not just numbers — they can be entire functions.
 For example, instead of a scalar parameter, the input might be a curve such as
 $\sin(x)$, $\cos(x)$, or a spatial profile describing material properties.